hrishim/llvl_prog1_book/src/functions.md

 Some functions may need data to be given to them to operate.
 For example the sumOfN and the addOne functions we used earlier needed input values.
 We passed the value N to sumOfN and the value to be incremented to addOne.
 In both cases the value was placed in register *w0* before we called the corresponding functions.
 The values that are passed to functions are called parameters.

 Parameters are passed quite commonly using registers.
-By convention and as specified in the [Arm Procedure Call Standard](https://github.com/ARM-software/abi-aa/releases) registers *r0-r7* are used to pass parameters.
+By convention and as specified in the [ARM Procedure Call Standard](https://github.com/ARM-software/abi-aa/releases) registers *r0-r7* are used to pass parameters.
 If more than 8 parameters have to be passed to a function the remaining can be passed by pushing them on the stack.

 The *r0-r7* registers can also be used to return values from the function.
 In the example above we used the *w1* register to return values from the function.